flyyufelix/flyyufelix.github.io/_posts/2017-10-24-distributional-bellman.md

 Last of all, we **“project”** the target distribution $$Z^\prime$$ to the supports of the current distribution $$Z$$ simply by minimizing the cross entropy loss between $$Z$$ and $$Z^\prime$$.

 Intuitively, we can view this as an **image classification problem**.
 The inputs to the model can be screen pixels sampled from game play (e.g. Atari Pong, Breakout, etc).
 Each discrete support of $$Z$$ represents a unique “category”.
-During the update step, the probability of each “category” of $$Z^\prime$$ will serve as “fake ground truth labels” to guide the training.
+During the update step, the probability mass of each “category” of $$Z^\prime$$ will serve as “fake ground truth labels” to guide the training.
 The “fake labels” are analogous to the binary ground truth labels we use for classification problems.

 Now it’s time to go through the meat of this article, which is a feasible algorithm to implement Distributional Bellman called **C51**.